MON-FRI: 9:00 AM – 6:00 PM

 Layer with Existing Lighting

-Wireless wall lights shouldn’t replace overhead lighting entirely—they should support it.
+Wireless wall lights shouldn't replace overhead lighting entirely.
+They should support it.
 Use them to soften harsh ceiling light and create a more balanced atmosphere.
+This layered approach adds depth and prevents the room from feeling flat or one-dimensional.

 Practical Example